Olivier-Kango/tiki/_PATH_DOCUMENTATION.md

   * What does that do, what uses it?
 * **files/**
   * I think this is a remnant of Image Gallery (File gallery stores in storage/fgal by default).  benoitg 2023-04-04
-* **profiles/**
-  * Written to by console.php profile:export:init, and profile exports, which creates profiles/info.ini and profiles/name_of_exported_profile/
-  * I cannot find anywhere this is actually read from except during the export process, but I'm having trouble believing that is true - benoitg 2023-04-12

 ### To DELETE paths (including content)
 As far as we can tell, these are not referenced by any active code and are ready to be removed from git, setup scripts, .gitignore, etc.